Liberals seek ouster from Wisconsin judicial ethics panel of Trump lawyer who advised fake electors

 The scheme began in Wisconsin, according to prosecutors who brought a four-count indictment released against Trump in August.

-Chesebro wrote in a Dec.
-13, 2020, email that the strategy “was not to use the fraudulent electors only in the circumstance that the Defendant’s litigation was successful in one of the targeted states.”
-Instead, he wrote, “the plan was to falsely present the fraudulent slates as an alternative to the legitimate slates at Congress’s certification proceeding.”
+Prosecutors alleged that an email Chesebro wrote on Dec.
+13, 2020, showed that the strategy “was not to use the fraudulent electors only in the circumstance that the Defendant’s litigation was successful in one of the targeted states.”
+Instead, prosecutors allege, “the plan was to falsely present the fraudulent slates as an alternative to the legitimate slates at Congress’s certification proceeding.”

 The Georgia indictment of Trump refers to Chesebro's memo to Troupis as an "overt act in furtherance of the conspiracy."

-Note: This story was first published on Dec.
-15. It was updated on Dec.
-18 to correct that a quote that begins “was not to use...” and that allegedly characterizes an email Chesebro wrote was taken from a prosecution court filing and was not directly quoting a Chesebro email.